-$$Nr = (S/SE_p)^2 R^2$$ (2.2)
+$$Nr = (S/SE)^2 R^2$$ (2.2)

-where S is an estimate of the standard deviation of the logarithms of the annual peak discharges at the ungaged site, SEp is the standard error of prediction of the Fixed Region regression estimates in logarithmic units, and R is a function of recurrence interval and skewness and is computed as (Stedinger and others, 1993):
+where S is an estimate of the standard deviation of the logarithms of the annual peak discharges at the ungaged site, SE is the standard error of estimate of the Fixed Region regression estimates in logarithmic units, and $R^2$ is a function of recurrence interval and skewness and is computed as (Stedinger and others, 1993):

-$$R^{2} = 1 + GKx + 0.5 (1+0.75G^{2})Kx^{2}$$ (2.3)
+$$\mathbf{R}^{2} = 1 + \mathbf{G}^{}\mathbf{K}\mathbf{x} + 0.5 \ ^{(1+0.75\mathbf{G}^{2})\mathbf{K}\mathbf{x}^{2}}$$ (2.3)

-where G is an estimate of the average skewness for a given hydrologic region, and Kx is the Pearson Type III frequency factor for recurrence interval x and skewness G. Average skewness values G were defined using design discharges from Moglen and others (2006) and are as follows: 0.489 for the Applachian Region, 0.484 for the Blue Ridge Region, 0.585 for the urban equations in the Piedmont Region, 0.553 for the rural equations in the Piedmont Region, 0.554 for the Western Coastal Plain Region and 0.477 for the Eastern Coastal Plain Region.
+where G is an estimate of the average skewness for a given hydrologic region, and Kx is the Pearson Type III frequency factor for recurrence interval x and skewness G. Average skewness values G were defined using design discharges for each region as follows: 0.489 for the Applachian Region, 0.527 for the rural watersheds in Blue Ridge and Piedment Regions, 0.585 for the urban equations in the Piedmont Region, 0.513 for the Western Coastal Plain Region and 0.484 for the Eastern Coastal Plain Region.

 In order to estimate the equivalent years of record at an ungaged site, the standard deviation of the logarithms of the annual peak discharges (S in Equation 2.2) must be estimated.
-Average values of S were computed for each region and are as follows: 0.241 log units for the Applachian Region, 0.292 log units for the Blue Ridge Region, 0.324 log units for the urban equations in the Piedmont Region, 0.299 log units for the rural equations in the Piedmont Region, 0.294 log units for the Western Coastal Plain Region and 0.304 log units for the Eastern Coastal Plain Region.
+Average values of S were computed for each region and are as follows: 0.241 log units for the Applachian Region, 0.296 log units for the rural stations in the Blue Ridge and Piedmont Regions, 0.324 log units for the urban equations in the Piedmont Region, 0.309 log units for the Western Coastal Plain Region, and 0.295 log units for the Eastern Coastal Plain Region.

-A computer program, developed by Gary Tasker, USGS, and modified by Glenn Moglen, University of Maryland, can be used to compute the weighted estimate given in equation 2.1 and for determining the equivalent years of record, and standard errors of prediction for these estimates.
+A computer program, developed by Gary Tasker, USGS, and modified by Glenn Moglen, Virginia Tech (formerly University of Maryland), can be used to compute the weighted estimate given in equation 2.1 and for determining the equivalent years of record, and standard errors of prediction for these estimates.
 The equivalent years of record for the weighted estimate is assumed to be Ng+Nr (see Equation 2.1), the sum of the years of gaged record and equivalent years of record for the regression estimate.
-The Tasker program was updated and the regression equations developed by Dillow (1996) were replaced with the Fixed Region equations shown in Appendix 3.
+The Tasker program was updated to use the Fixed Region regression equations shown in Appendix 3.

 An example of computing a weighted estimate at a gaging station, Northwest Branch Anacostia River near Colesville (station 01650500), a 21.2-square-mile urban watershed (impervious area = 20.1 percent) in the Piedmont Region is illustrated below.
 The flood discharges for station 01650500 (Qg in cfs) based on 62 years of record are taken from Appendix 2 and are given in Table 2.1.
-Also provided in Table 2.1 are the Fixed (Piedmont Urban) Region regression estimates (Qr in cfs) at station 01650500.
+Also provided in Table 2.1 are the Fixed Region (Piedmont Urban) regression estimates (Qr in cfs) at station 01650500.